drbobbeaty/LKit/README.md

 than a simple looping construct.
 There's a lot to be gained in the efficiency of the processing that way.

+### Quick List of Ideas

+*	Put in detection of _change_ in the `lkit::expression` values.
+This will then allow us to skip the calculation of an expression if the arguments haven't changed since the last calculation.
+This is a big speed boost.
+*	Put in "delta" driven updates for the expressions.
+Allow that those functions _not_ supporting delta-updates will still work, but they won't work as efficiently.
+*	If we need to have simple arithmetic processing, pull in muParser from CKit and retrofit the `lkit::value` for the `CKVariant` in the code.
+This gives us a completely new way to work on the expressions without any additional complication in the code.

 License
 -------